shunzh/RLCodeBase/README.md

 Environments
 --------------

+Naming conventions:

+\*World.py specifies the domains.
+\*WorldExperiment.py can be used to run the experiment on the corresponding domain.
+\*WorldPlot.py contains graphic supports.
+\*WorldTest.py contains unit tests.
 ### Discrete domains

 Examples for discrete environments can be found in gridworld.py, such as `getMazeGrid`, `getBookGrid`, `getBridgeGrid`, etc.